Best Paper by a Doctoral Student

 The prize is open only to fully paid-up members of the Society who are Doctoral students.
 Where a paper has more than one author, all authors eligible for membership of the Society under its rule 3 must be members, and all co-authors must be Doctoral students (whatever their discipline).
 The decision as to eligibility of any co-authors will be taken by the Membership Secretary, whose decision will be final.
 The definition of Doctoral students for the purpose of this prize is someone who is currently registered on a doctoral-level research programme.
 Honorary doctorates are not included.

-⦁ Must have been accepted for inclusion in either the main programme or the Graduate Conference
+• Must have been accepted for inclusion in either the main programme.

 Quality, in terms of

 In deciding which paper to nominate (if any), Convenors and Chairs must apply the criteria outlined above and their academic judgement will be final.
-Convenors and Chairs are not obliged to nominate any paper, even where there are eligible ones in their section or session.
+Convenors and Chairs are not obliged to nominate any paper, even where there are eligible ones in their section/session.

 Where a Convenor or Chair is unable to judge, for example, where there is a conflict of interest, he or she will nominate another member of the Section to act as an alternate (see further Guidance note 3).

-Judging will be based on the latest version of the paper submitted through Oxford Abstracts one week before the start of the Conference (see Guidance Note 1 for the deadline in the relevant year).
+Judging will be based on the latest version of the paper submitted through Oxford Abstracts one week before the start of the Conference (see Guidance Note 1).

 The Prize carries a £300 monetary award and may, in the judges’ discretion, be shared between two or more papers.
 The winning paper(s) will, subject to the usual process of review and publisher’s conditions, appear in Legal Studies.

-Where the author meets the eligibility criteria paper may be nominated and considered for both the Annual Conference Best Paper Prize and the Best Paper by a Doctoral Student prize.
+Where the author meets the eligibility criteria, the author may be nominated and considered for both the Best Paper Prize and the Best Paper by a Doctoral Student prize.

 Any issues relating to the application of the entry conditions and criteria for the prize shall be determined by the Subject Sections Secretary and the President whose joint decisions will be final.